When Will Arizona Launch Online Sports Betting?

 Arizona Sportsbook Apps – Coming Soon

-When Arizona launches legal sports betting, the industry will likely explode.
+When Arizona launches legal sports betting on September 9, the industry will likely explode.
 That’s because Arizona is home to several professional sports teams that each have small armies of fans, including the Arizona Diamondbacks, Arizona Cardinals, Arizona Coyotes, and Arizona Phoenix Suns.

 Let’s take a look at some of the sportsbooks most likely to launch in this state.